• Share this on:

 Ask your question

-Social Responsibility is not only a demand by new or upcoming regulations (e.g. German or French Law on Due Diligence in the Supply Chains Act).
+Social Responsibility is not only demanded by regulations (such as German or French Law on Due Diligence in the Supply Chains Act).
 Due to advancing digitalisation, exploitation of workers quickly becomes known and may result in irreversible damage to a company's image.
-Applying Social Responsibility from raw material to finished product demonstrates business commitment towards the global sustainable development goals.
-Spreading decent working conditions means being part of a future economy model.
+Applying Social Responsibility from raw material to finished product demonstrates business commitment towards the Sustainable Development Goals.
+Spreading decent working conditions means being part of a future economic model.

 Daniela Schröder